-(1) Worldometer: Based on data from the WHO, CDC, ECDC, NHC, and direct reporting from local, provincial, and national health authorities.
+(1) Worldometer: Based on data from the WHO, CDC, ECDC, NHC, as well as direct reporting from local, provincial, and national health authorities.

-(2) Foundation for Innovative New Diagnostics: Adoption of proactive and widespread testing strategies have been linked with lower Case Fatality Rates over time, particularly with increasing reports of asymptomatic transmission.
+(3) Foundation for Innovative New Diagnostics (FIND): Early and widespread testing strategies have been linked with lower CFR over time, particularly with increasing reports of asymptomatic transmission.

-(3) Oxford (CEBM): CFR can be correlated with transmission dynamics, population demographics, and control & testing strategies.
-High initial CFR for COVID-19 is expected to trend downward as countries adopt widespread testing strategies (i.e. recording those dying with as opposed to from the virus).
+(4) Centre for Evidence Based Medicine (Oxford University): Correlated with transmission dynamics, demography, and control & testing strategies.
+High initial CFR is expected to trend downward with widespread testing (i.e. recording those dying with as opposed to from the virus).

-(5) Lauer et al Incubation period and serial interval are important in understanding transmission dynamics of infectious diseases, particularly in cases where pre- and asymptomatic transmission occurs.
+(6) Lauer et al: Along with serial interval, important in understanding transmission dynamics, particularly where pre- and asymptomatic transmission occurs.

 Update on the State of the Pandemic

 Prepared by Dr. James Orbinski (Director, Dahdaleh Institute for Global Health Research) and Aria Ilyad Ahmad (Global Health Foresighting Research Fellow, Dahdaleh Institute for Global Health Research).

 Developments in the Global Health and Humanitarian Response to COVID-19 (June 1-8, 2020)